This article was updated on August 8, 2018.

 According to health care consultant Optum's annual study, Wellness in the Workplace, 79 percent of mid-market employers think it's extremely important to establish health ownership among their employees.
 And 22 percent of those companies are using fitness trackers to help employees stay healthy.

 Wearable devices are just one of many examples of how the Internet of Things and HR will continue to intersect as the technology proliferates over time.

 Before an HR team implements any IoT strategy, HR leaders should consider issues of privacy and security.
 HR teams and employees must understand where their data is being stored, how it is being used, who has access to the data, what its purpose is and how secure the data is.

 In early 2015, the Federal Trade Commission (FTC) released a report on the privacy and security risks of the Internet of Things and provided guidelines that organizations can utilize to "enhance and protect" consumer and employee privacy and security.
 The FTC specifically recommended that organizations educate employees about the importance of security and ensure that security is managed appropriately in the organization.

-So at the most basic level, CHROs will have to lead the development of guidelines and policies to address IoT privacy and security issues before even considering any organizational interconnectivity.
+So at the most basic level, HR leaders will have to lead the development of guidelines and policies to address IoT privacy and security issues before even considering any organizational interconnectivity.

 Changing Strategic Workforce Planning

-Research studies by CompTIA are forecasting there will be 50 billion things connected to the Internet by 2020.
+CompTIA forecasts there will be 50 billion things connected to the internet by 2020.
 A trend this widespread is bound to impact how global organizations operate.
-Companies will need to develop and evolve their existing roles and to create new, as-yet-unimagined roles to deal with this new technology.
+Organizations will need to develop and evolve their existing roles and to create new, as-yet-unimagined roles to deal with this new technology.